IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-navigation.md

 - `WindowScaleHorizontal`: A numeric value describing the width portion of the content view rectangle displayed by the data chart.
 - `WindowScaleVertical`: A numeric value describing the height portion of the content view rectangle displayed by the data chart.

-The following code snippets show how to modify the view of the $PlatformShort$ data chart component programmatically.
-The following assumes you have a variable named "chart" to represent the $PlatformShort$ data chart component:
+The following code snippets show how to modify the view of the $PlatformShort$ data chart programmatically.
+The following assumes you have a variable named "chart" to represent the $PlatformShort$ data chart:

 ```razor
 // Zoom in by a factor of 0.05